PopovEvgeniy/freefiledestroyer/readme.txt

 The program source code was compiled under Open Watcom.
 But you can do it under any modern C compiler.

-Installation and uninstallation under Linux
+Install and uninstall under Linux

 Installation steps:

 1.Extract content of source code archive.
-2.Open sdcopy.c file and change platform identifer.
+2.Open freefiledestroyer.c file and change platform identifier.
 Save changes.
 3.Open terminal and go to source code directory.
 4.Run: make install

-Uninstallation steps:
+Uninstall steps:

 1.Extract content of source code archive.
 2.Open terminal and go to source code directory.